AhmadAFS1/OmniVoice/docs/throughput_metrics.md

   maximize throughput subject to a reasonable batch execution SLA.
 - For this workload, a single GPU is currently sustaining only about `5.5-6.1 req/s`, far below an offered load of `50 req/s`.
+- Under heavy overload, the server-reported latency headers significantly understate real end-user wait time because many requests spend a large amount of time outside the in-app batch queue before they are actually admitted.

+## Important Measurement Interpretation

+This project now records two different latency concepts:

+### 1. Server-Reported Latency

+This corresponds to:

+- `Latency ms`
+- `Queue wait ms`
+- `Batch exec ms`

+These come from response headers emitted by the API server.

+Interpretation:

+- useful for understanding what happens **inside** the app once a request has been admitted and starts moving through request handling and batching
+- **not** a complete representation of end-user wait under severe overload

+### 2. Client-Observed End-to-End Latency

+This corresponds to:

+- `Local wall ms`

+In the benchmark script, this is measured around the entire `curl` subprocess.

+Interpretation:

+- much closer to the real user-perceived wait time
+- includes:
+  - client-side launch delay
+  - OS / networking backlog
+  - time before the request is fully admitted into the app
+  - server-side request handling
+  - server-side queue wait
+  - batch execution

+### Practical Rule

+For realistic load interpretation:

+- use `Local wall ms` as the primary end-user latency metric
+- use `Latency ms` and `Queue wait ms` only to understand the in-app portion

+This distinction becomes extremely important at high overload.

 ## Phase 1: Early One-Off Runs